Need to talk? Call 1800 882 436.

 Key facts

-• Many symptoms in pregnancy are common and not a cause for concern, however some symptoms may indicate a serious problem.
+• Many changes in pregnancy are common and not a cause for concern, while some symptoms may indicate a serious problem.

 • Seek help immediately if you feel your baby moving less than usual.